Chris5332/Tehnologii-Web/README.md

 The registration feature allows new users to create an account by providing a username, email address, and password.

-Client-side validation ensures that input fields are correctly filled before submission.
-The backend processes the registration request, checks for duplicate emails, and stores the new user credentials in the database.
+The backend processes the registration request, verifies the format and completeness of the submitted data, checks for duplicate emails, and stores the new user credentials in the database, if validation is successful.

-If registration is successful, the user is redirected to the login page.
+In this case if it is successfull, the user is redirected to the login page.
 Otherwise, an error message is displayed.

 ### 4.3 Add Pet